At the turn of the century, we published an article about rolling resistance on bicycles works. The article points out three main things:

 What is Rolling Resistance on a Bicycle?

 Rolling resistance is the amount of energy required to overcome the friction between the road and tire.
-It sounds simple, but what effects it and how it works defies common thought.
+It sounds simple, but what affects it and how it works defies common thought.
 The key to understanding rolling resistance is to understand that it is determined less by size of tire contact patch than consistency of tire contact patch.
 Many variables from the bicycle’s tire pressure, tire width and tire construction, to its weight, to how its frame design affects sprung vs. unsprung weight all play a part.

 We’ll discuss each variable individually, from less complicated to more.
 Just keep in mind that the real thing to understand from all this is that consistency of tire contact patch is what really counts in minimizing rolling resistance.
 The methods of how to keep the tire contact patch as consistent as possible is where it can become difficult to understand.